labhanshu03/Jarvis--Voice-Controlled-System-and-Web-Assistant/README.md

-# Virtual Assistant (Next.js Edition)
+# Voice-Controlled System & Web Assistant

-A powerful, voice-activated Virtual Assistant application migrated from a MERN stack to a modern **Next.js (App Router)** architecture.
+A powerful, Voice-Controlled System & Web Assistant application migrated from a MERN stack to a modern **Next.js (App Router)** architecture.
 This application integrates Google's Gemini AI for intelligent conversations, resume optimization, and various voice-controlled commands.

 ## 🚀 Features